INF2100 – Programming project

 - Mathematics R1 or Mathematics (S1+S2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies.
 Read more about special admission requirements (in Norwegian).

 6 credits INF 111/IN 102.

 Acceptance of mandatory assignments solved individually or in groups of two.
 All assignments must be accepted.
-The students can be examinated in the problems.
-General information about examination.
+The students can be examinated in the assignments.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 Explanations and appeals

 Students who can document a valid reason for absence from the regular examination are offered a postponed examination at the beginning of the next semester.

 Re-scheduled examinations are not offered to students who withdraw during, or did not pass the original examination.

 Withdrawal from an examination